bc/retina/tutorial.md

 ![Minx](tutorial_pix/newRfile.png "")
 Create a new R Document, and work with the code snippets below to set up your retinal processing script.

+Set the working directory to the folder which contains the *diagram_retina* folder.

 Set your parameters
 ```R